Frequently Asked Questions

 Read Frequently Asked Questions below:

-5. I am a current Dynamic customer.
-Does your quarterly service control fleas and ticks?
+5. As a current Dynamic customer, am I covered for quarterly service for fleas and ticks?

 1. What are termites?